j-fischer/rflib/README.md

 ### Log Event Dashboard

-Review any log events sent within the last 24 hours or receive new log events in real-time.
+Review any log events sent within the last 72 hours or receive new log events in real-time.
 The dashboard shows all the events and lets you filter them by searching text within the messages.
 This will make it easy to detect error codes or other log messages of value.

-To enabled the Log Monitor application, simply assign the `Log Monitor Access` Permission Set to the users of your choice.
+To enabled the Ops Center application, simply assign the `Ops Center Access` Permission Set to the users of your choice.

 ![alt text](https://github.com/j-fischer/rflib/blob/master/screenshots/Log_Monitor_Dashboard.gif 'Log Monitor Dashboard')